o3de/o3de.org/CONTRIBUTING.md

 ### Submitting Documentation Pull Requests

 If you're fixing an issue in the existing documentation, you should submit a PR against the master branch.
-Follow [these instructions to create a documentation pull request against the o3de.org repository](https://o3de.org/docs/contributing/to-docs/submit-a-pr/).
+For instructions about creating a documentation pull request against the o3de.org repository, refer to []

 For more information, see [contributing to O3DE documentation](https://o3de.org/docs/contributing/to-docs/).